HLiam/remote-control/README.md

 ### iDevice <a name = "deploy-idevice"></a>
-For each computer we want to control, we'll need a copy of [this shortcut](https://www.icloud.com/shortcuts/6140e36672464b69a6c5fbea1621b785) (which we'll refer to as the computer-specific script).
+For each computer we want to control, we'll need a copy of [this shortcut](https://www.icloud.com/shortcuts/6140e36672464b69a6c5fbea1621b785) (which we'll refer to as the computer-specific shortcut).
 Upon importing it, you'll be asked for the ip and port of the computer and the key used.
 We'll also want to put the name of the computer it's connecting to in the title.
 The placeholder for this name is '{computerName}'--it should be changed to something more descriptive, like 'laptop'.
 Alright, now we have everything set up and we can finally start making shortcuts!
 Checkout the [using in shortcuts](#using-in-shortcuts) section to see how.
 You can also checkout the [example setups](#example-setups) section for some examples.

 ## Using in Shortcuts <a name = "using-in-shortcuts"></a>
 Once the server is up and the necessary shortcuts are on your iDevice, we can start making requests